-Traveling was hit tremendously by COVID 19 as most of the countries have closed their borders for all foreign travels.
-And even for some, local travel is restricted for leisure to be able to prevent the spread of this virus.
+The nature of post-pandemic travel is undoubtedly different from its original counterpart, considering that airport activity was hit tremendously by COVID-19 after most countries had closed their borders to all foreign travel.
+In addition, local travel had been restricted to be able to prevent the spread of this virus nationally.

 1. Seeking quality over quantity

 As many travellers saved more money during the pandemic due to working from home and spending less time outdoors, when travel opens again, they will likely dedicate a budget towards higher-quality experiences.

 Pre-pandemic, travellers tended to tire themselves out in attempts to visit as many destinations as possible – but now, given the lack of travel over the last two years, post-pandemic travel is likely to comprise of high-quality experiences, rather than high-quantity ones.
 Travellers will likely invest more in a particular experience, to make up for the inability to visit anything outside their homes since 2020.